Keeganfn/SDF-generator/README.md

 # SDF-generator
 Generates a signed distance field over the bounding box of a .obj mesh file using trimesh.
-Also allows you to save generated SDF's to pickle files, to perform trilinear interpolation of a given point and to vizualize final SDF.
+Also allows you to save generated SDF's to pickle files, to perform trilinear interpolation of a given point and to vizualize final SDF array.

 Intended for use in hand simulator collision detections and distance querys.